AlbertasG/2025-vu-mif-hashdb/README.md

 ```

 ### 3. Source Data

+The TEST dataset used as subset from NIST RDS v3 database in this repository is stored with git-lfs, so you have to install git lfs extension on your machine if you want to pull the data via git.

 Ensure you have the SQLite database at `data/nist_rds_subset.db` containing the NIST RDS data with the following tables:
 - `FILE` - File hashes and metadata